openstack-archive/fuel-plugin-xenserver/doc/source/description.rst

 ========================= ============================
 Requirement               Version/Comment
 ========================= ============================
-Fuel                      7.0 + Maintenance Update 1
+Fuel                      8.0
 XenServer                 6.5 SP1 + Hotfix XS65ESP1013
-XenServer plugin for Fuel 2.0.0
+XenServer plugin for Fuel 3.0.0
 ========================= ============================

 * This plugin will not install XenServer or configure the Virtual